Ajay-056/GlazeWM-Config/README.md

 - Use shell:startup / Task Scheduler to run the executable automatically at the login.
 - Use a Nerd Font to ensure all the icons and glyphs render properly.
 Download your favourite font from here <https://www.nerdfonts.com/font-downloads>.
 - Hide Your Task bar to freeup some unwanted space since taskbar is replaced by glaze WM bar / Zebar.
-- Add custom scripts like VBS,PS1 etc in zebar to make the life more easier (I personally have added VBS for, click memory icon to open task manager & to open calendar by clicking time)
+- Add custom scripts like VBS,PS1,AHK etc in zebar to make the life more easier (I personally have added VBS for, click memory icon to open task manager & to open calendar by clicking time & click battery cycle icon to open action center)
-- Use GlazeWM alongside Powertoys Run (To mimic like dmenu or rofi) <https://github.com/microsoft/PowerToys>
+- Use GlazeWM alongside Powertoys Run / Flow Launcher (To mimic like dmenu or rofi)
 - Use Explorer Tab Utility to merge new file explorer windows as new tab in existing window to avoid clutter <https://github.com/w4po/ExplorerTabUtility>
-- Size used in the config will best fit for 14 inch screens